JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 ### Zip elements

-In Java, you can make pairs from elements with the same positions in two collections iterating simultaneously over them:
+In Java, you can make pairs from elements with the same positions in two collections by iterating simultaneously over them:

 ```java
 // Java